hashicorp/private-terraform-enterprise/README.md

 You need to have the following things before running the stage 2 Terraform code in the [aws](./examples/aws) directory of this repository:
 * an AWS account
 * a VPC like the one provisioned in stage 1
 * at least two subnets in that VPC like the ones provisioned in stage 1 (You can just use the same subnets for the EC2 instances, the PostgreSQL database, and the ALB or use separate subnets for these.)
-If you have more than two subnets, make sure that the two specified in the alb_subnet_ids variable include those containing the EC2 instances running PTFE.
 * a security group like the one provisioned in stage 1
 * an S3 bucket like the one provisioned in stage 1 (to be used as the PTFE source bucket)
 * an AWS KMS key like the one provisioned in stage 1